Setup Matlab and the ROS Toolbox for Ned/Ned2

 folderpath = "/YOUR_PATH/ned_ros" rosgenmsg(folderpath)

 Identifying message files in folder '/YOUR_PATH/ned_ros'..Done.
 Validating message files in folder '/YOUR_PATH/ned_ros'..Done.
-[9/9] Generating MATLAB interfaces for custom message packages...
+[12/12] Generating MATLAB interfaces for custom message packages...
 Done.
-Running catkin build in folder '/YOUR_PATH/ned_ros/matlab_msg_gen_ros1/glnxa64'.
+Running catkin build in folder '/YOUR_PATH/ned_ros/matlab_msg_gen_ros1/win64'.
 Build in progress.
 This may take several minutes...
 Build succeeded.build log To use the custom messages, follow these steps: 1.
-Add the custom message folder to the MATLAB path by executing: addpath('/YOUR_PATH/ned_ros/matlab_msg_gen_ros1/glnxa64/install/m') savepath 1.
+Add the custom message folder to the MATLAB path by executing: addpath('/YOUR_PATH/ned_ros/matlab_msg_gen_ros1/win64/install/m') savepath 1.
 Refresh all messages class definitions, which requires clearing the workspace, by executing: clear classes rehash toolboxcache 1.
 Verify that you can use the custom messages.
 Enter "rosmsg list" and ensure that the output contains the generated custom message types.

-If you have a warning after this step it’s normal, you can continue to step 2.
+Getting a warning after this step is normal.
+Continue to step 2.

 clear classes rehash toolboxcache

-If you have a warning after this step it’s normal, you can continue to step 3.
+Getting a warning after this step is normal.
+Continue to step 3.

-Normally you should have all messages available on MATLAB and more especially all the messages of Ned.
+Make sure that you have all messages available on Matlab and more especially all the messages of niryo_robot.

 niryo_robot_commander/ArmMoveCommand niryo_robot_commander/GetFKRequest niryo_robot_commander/GetFKResponse niryo_robot_commander/GetIKRequest niryo_robot_commander/GetIKResponse niryo_robot_commander/JogShiftRequest niryo_robot_commander/JogShiftResponse niryo_robot_commander/PausePlanExecution niryo_robot_commander/RobotCommand niryo_robot_commander/ShiftPose (...) niryo_robot_vision/DebugColorDetectionRequest niryo_robot_vision/DebugColorDetectionResponse niryo_robot_vision/DebugMarkersRequest niryo_robot_vision/DebugMarkersResponse niryo_robot_vision/ObjDetectionRequest niryo_robot_vision/ObjDetectionResponse niryo_robot_vision/TakePictureRequest niryo_robot_vision/TakePictureResponse

 You can now comment those two lines.
-But everytime you connect a new robot you will have to do this step again.
+Thus, you’ll have to repeat this step again each time you connect a new robot.

 Well done!
-MATLAB can now use Ned’s ROS messages and services!
-You are now ready to turn on Ned, connect it to internet and configure the communication between it and MATLAB.
+Matlab can now use Ned’s ROS messages and services!
+You are now ready to turn on Ned/Ned2, connect it to internet and configure the communication between it and MATLAB.

-Connect Ned to internet and get its IP address¶
+Connect Ned/Ned2 to internet and get its IP address

-Now that you have all Ned’s messages and services from the “ned_ros” package available on MATLAB, you can connect Ned to internet in order to configure the connexion between it and MATLAB using the ROS Toolbox.
+Now that you have all Ned’s messages and services from the “ned_ros” package available on Matlab, you can connect Ned/Ned2 to internet in order to configure the connexion between it and Matlab using the ROS Toolbox.

-The easiest way to get the IP address of Ned is to use Niryo Studio.
+The easiest way to get Ned/Ned2’s IP address is to use Niryo Studio.
 You can have all information here.

-Now that Ned is connected to internet, you can configure the communication between Ned and MATLAB.
+Now that Ned/Ned2 is connected to internet, you can configure the communication between your robot and Matlab.

-The robot is Ned with IP_OF_NED IP address
+The robot is Ned/Ned2 with IP_OF_NED IP address

-To define that we will use the ‘setenv’ function from the MATLAB ROS Toolbox.
-You have to add the two lines below on your MATLAB script.
+To define that we will use the ‘setenv’ function from the Matlab ROS Toolbox, you have to add the lines below on your Matlab script.

-It’s now time to use MATLAB and the ROS Toolbox and communicate with Ned from MATLAB.
+It’s now time to use Matlab and the ROS Toolbox and communicate with Ned/Ned2 from Matlab.